openvinotoolkit/model_server/deploy/README.md

 ```

 The server exposes an gRPC endpoint on 8080 port and REST endpoint on 8081 port.

+The service name deployed via the helm chart is defined by the application name.
+In addition to that, the service
+gets a suffix `-ovms`, in case the application name doesn't include `ovms` phrase.
+It avoids a risk of the service name
+conflicts with other application.

 Follow the [instructions](https://github.com/openvinotoolkit/model_server/tree/main/example_client#submitting-grpc-requests-based-on-a-dataset-from-a-list-of-jpeg-files)
 to create an image classification client that can be used to perform inference with models being exposed by the server.
 For example: